Time perception hacks: why productive days feel wasted

 The gap between objective productivity (what you actually did) and subjective productivity (how productive you felt) shapes your relationship with work more than the work itself.
 This distinction is the difference between feeling accomplished and feeling wasted, even when the hours are identical.
 Research from neuroscientists studying time perception shows this gap isn’t about how hard you worked – it’s about how you experienced the time while working [1, 2].

 The insight that shifts everything is this: you can’t change how many hours are in a day, but you can change how you experience those hours.
-That changes everything about how productive you feel.
+That shift grounds the 10 hacks in this article, each targeting a specific lever in the Temporal Awareness Model.

 What is time perception?